Variational optimization algorithms for uniform matrix product states: Test Cases and Comparison

 A well known-property of the variational principle is that the energy expectation value itself converges quadratically faster than the state.
 When the state has converged to some accuracy $\gradnorm$, the energy density has already converged to precision $\O(\gradnorm^{2})$ which can therefore be well beyond machine precision.
 The convergence measure $\gradnorm$ does however dictate the convergence of other observables which are not diagonal in the energy eigenbasis.
 Note, however, that we are here referring to convergence towards the value at the variational optimum, not towards the exact value.
 The error between the variational optimum and the exact ground state can be quantified using e.g.\ the energy variance, or -- in the context of DMRG -- the truncation error.
 Both quantities are also discussed in \App{sec:converr}.
 We show results for the truncation error further down in \Sec{sec:extrapolation}, and when comparing \algorithmname\ to IDMRG and ITEBD in \Sec{sec:bench2}.

-We show results for examples of 3 gapped and 3 critical systems in \Fig{fig:VUMPS_EF}.
+We show results for examples of 3 gapped and 5 critical systems in \Fig{fig:VUMPS_EF}.
 Specifically, as examples for gapped systems we considered (a) the TFI model \eqref{eq:TFI_Ham} in the symmetry broken ferromagnetic phase at $h=0.48$, (b) the isotropic $S=1$ Heisenberg antiferromagnet, i.e.\ the $S=1$ XXZ model \eqref{eq:XXZ_Ham} at $\Delta=1$ and (c) the $S=1/2$ XXZ model \eqref{eq:XXZ_Ham} in the symmetry broken antiferromagnetic phase at $\Delta=2$.
 As examples for gapless systems we considered (d) the isotropic $S=1/2$ Heisenberg antiferromagnet, i.e.\ the $S=1/2$ XXZ model \eqref{eq:XXZ_Ham} at $\Delta=1$, (e) the repulsive Fermi Hubbard model \eqref{eq:HUB_Ham} at $U=10$ and half filling and (f) the Haldane-Shastry model \eqref{eq:HS_Ham}.
+Finally, we also show results for the isotropic $S=1/2$ Heisenberg antiferromagnet on a cylinder \eqref{eq:XXZ_Ham_cyl} for different widths $W$ in (g) and (h).